infinitered/ignite/docs/quick-start/project-structure-bowser.md

 ```
 cd ..
-ignite new IgniteProject
+ignite new ignite-project
-cd IgniteProject
+cd ignite-project
 ```

-The Ignite boilerplate project's structure will look similar to this:
+The Ignite Bowser boilerplate project's structure will look similar to this:

 ```
-IgniteProject
+ignite-project
 ├── src
 │   ├── app
 │   ├── i18n